MultiverseLearningProducts/inventory-app/README.md

 This is the greatest E-commerce store that has ever been.
 Don't you just love random items from the 99's and 2000s?
 Look no further.
 We have a few wireframes below for what our ideal site would look like for all of our consumers.
-With features such as single item view, multiview and onclick return to homepage.
-Please join us in our presentation!
+With features such as single item view, multiview, deleting items upon request, updating information for items and adding items to the store-front.

 Siteowners: